blue-grey/blue-grey.github.io/reads/index.md

 ~~The Glass Hotel / Emily St. John Mandel~~ Unexpectedly meditative read on financial crimes.

-New Waves / Kevin Nguyen
+~~New Waves / Kevin Nguyen~~ Terrible book, mood affiliated, treats identity as tropes etc

 How to Live Safely in a Science Fictional Universe / Charles Yu